 …That being locked inside of the state of psychosis can be a type of death – of the self.

 It can take years to acquire deep insights into SNI even with direct exposure to it.
-It took several years after I began to call myself an advocate before I began to think that psychosis had to be much more complex that just a complex of some hallmark symptoms (such as delusions and hallucinations).
+It took several years after I began to call myself an advocate before I began to think that psychosis had to be much more complex that just a some hallmark symptoms (such as delusions and hallucinations).
 I came to perceive that consciousness itself must be severely altered when someone became detached from reality to the degree that bizarre acts of self-harm or harm to others took place.
 Who should be held criminally responsible for a symptomatic act of unlawful behavior, or violence when the self is “dead”?

 Understanding SNI requires exposure, research, cognitive capacity, and contemplation.
 Sometimes, when I conceive of a particular idea and I reach the point where I think that my conceptualization is sound, I am able to construct a new string of words for a web search.